tweag/nickel/doc/manual/typing.md

 being likely to be called from dynamically typed configuration files.
 In this situation, the call site escapes the typechecker.
-Thus, without an additional mechanism, static typing would only ensure that the implementation of `filter` doesn't violate the typing rules, but wouldn't prevent a ill-formed call from dynamically typed code.
+Thus, without an additional mechanism, static typing would only ensure that the implementation of `filter` doesn't violate the typing rules, but wouldn't prevent an ill-formed call from dynamically typed code.
 At first sight, we haven't solved at all the main issue of delayed dynamic type errors that static typing was supposed to solve in the first place!
 Remember, the typical problem is the caller passing an value of the